PaddlePaddle/Paddle/doc/design/tensor_design.md

   T* ptr_;
 };
 ```

+`Tensor` has three template paramters: `T`, `Rank` and `Device`.

+- `T` : Elements' data type
+- `Rank` : Tensor's rank.
+The reason why rank is a template parameter is because we needed it to specialize member variables of `Dim<Rank>`.
+- `Device` : Device where the tensor is.
+It could be `CpuDevice` or `GpuDevice`.
+By the mean of setting it as a template parameter, we can easily ensure that all inputs of a certain `Op::RunOnDevice()` are on the same kind of device.

 The member variable `allocation_` points to the `Allocation` object where data are stored.
 However, one `Allocation` object can be shared by several tensors, so we need another raw pointer `ptr_` to indicate where is the head of **this** tensor's data.